aspose-html/Aspose.HTML-Products/html/en/net/generators/password/_index.md

 <h2> Create HTML Password Input in C#</h2>

 Aspose.HTML for .NET API works as a headless browser that allows you to create or open existing HTML documents from various sources in order to perform editing operations such as removing, appending and replacing HTML nodes.
-If you want to use the HTML editing features in your product or programmatically add an HTML password input, see the C# code example below.
+If you want to use the HTML editing features in your product or programmatically add an HTML password input, see the C# example below.
 You can create the password input with a few lines of C# code:

 {{< /app/html/generator >}}